 Comprehensive DUI Rehab Services

-ANNOUNCEMENT: DUI Classes will begin online Telehealth this week.
+ANNOUNCEMENT: DUI Evaluations and Classes offered in person and Telehealth.
 Please contact us for details.

 For individuals mandated by law enforcement or the court system to participate in certified DUI education classes, Livengrin offers a number of convenient services and group sessions.